ay-lab/dcHiC/README.md

 - Identification of differential loops anchored in significant differential compartments (using [Fit-Hi-C](https://github.com/ay-lab/fithic))
 - Gene Ontology annotation of differential compartments

-While we hope that all users try the latest version of dcHiC, all code and documentation for the first version remains and we will continue offering support for it into the future.

 ### Paper

-If you want to cite our tool, please cite our [preprint](https://www.biorxiv.org/content/10.1101/2021.02.02.429297v2).
-See web-hosted visualization examples of case scenarios in the new version [here](https://ay-lab.github.io/dcHiC).
+If you want to cite our tool, please cite our [paper in Nature Communications](https://www.nature.com/articles/s41467-022-34626-6).
+See web-hosted visualization examples of case scenarios in the paper [here](https://ay-lab.github.io/dcHiC).

 To see how to run dcHiC, read our docs and try our demo (below)!
 Information about data pre-processing and running single-cell data is available in the [wiki](https://github.com/ay-lab/dcHiC/wiki).

 ### Demo